Nieky Holzken: Glory

 He was set to fight for the inaugural Glory Welterweight Championship against Marc de Bonte at Glory 14: Zagreb in Zagreb, Croatia on March 8, 2014 but the fight was cancelled when he suffered a shoulder injury in a car accident.
 The match was rescheduled for Glory 16: Denver in Broomfield, Colorado, US on May 3, 2014 but his lingering shoulder injury again forced him out, and he was replaced by Karapet Karapetyan.

 On February 6, 2015, Holzken was part of a one-night, four-man welterweight tournament at Glory 19 to determine who would get the next title shot.
 In the semifinals, he faced Alexander Stetsurenko and won via unanimous decision.
 In the finals, he faced Raymond Daniels and won via TKO in the third round.

 On April 16, 2016, he defeated Yoann Kongolo.
 After the match-up Holzken expressed his desire to in-ring commentator Joseph Valtellini that he wished to face him again.

 On July 2, 2018, Holzken announced on his social media that he had rejected a contract offer from Glory and was entertaining offers from other promotions.

 Boxing

 Since 2013, Holzken had competed in professional boxing alongside his kickboxing career, but in February 2018 he got the biggest opportunity in the sport when he stepped in at late notice to face Callum Smith in the World Boxing Super Series super-middleweight tournament.
 The Dutchman was 13-0 coming in, and Smith 23-0.
-Smith took the win by unanimous decision, and then went on to KO George Groves in the final.
+Smith took the win by unanimous decision, and then went on to knockout George Groves in the final.